mjhea0/mjhea0.github.com/source/_posts/2012-12-14-web-scraping-with-regular-expressions.markdown

 ---
 layout: post
+toc: true
 title: "Web Scraping with Regular Expressions"
 date: 2012-10-05 13:26
 comments: true
 categories: python
 ---

+## Problem

-**Problem:**You need to extract and parse all the headers and links from a web site or an XML feed, and then dump the data into a CSV file.
+You need to extract and parse all the headers and links from a web site or an XML feed, and then dump the data into a CSV file.

-**Import modules:**
+> Check out the accompanying [video](http://www.youtube.com/watch?v=DcZTNwdWVeo)!

+## Solution

 ```python
 import csv